Gunnvant/casting/README.md

 **GET/auth**

-Login to the app, this takes you to the login page, using user credentials for User1 or User2 or User3 given above one can obtain tokens
+Login to the app, this takes you to the login page, using user credentials for User1 or User2 or User3 given above one can obtain tokens.

+**Note**: In case tokens in config.py expire, please use this endpoint to obtain fresh tokens

 **GET/status**